miso-lims/runscanner/docs/illuminasetup.md

     sudo yum groupinstall "Development Tools"
     sudo yum install pkgconfig cmake jsoncpp-devel libtool autoconf clang

+Note: Some metrics will be formatted based on the machine's locale preferences, so you may want to check those via the `locale` command (on most systems).

 Pull the Illumina Interop code via:

     git submodule init && git submodule update